- Who We Are

 The call for contributions for the next ITD conference, being held online from September 13-17, is now open.
 The conference is co-organised by the Network for Transdisciplinary Research and Transdisciplinarity Lab, ETH Zurich, Switzerland.
 Deadline: 18 April

 The Institute for Environmental Studies (IVM) at VU University Amsterdam is looking for a PhD student that will be looking for synergies between sustainable land use strategies and reducing forest fire risks in Europe.
 Exciting position, crossing scales, aiming at excellent research for future sustainable land use futures!
 Deadline: 1 March

 Landscape 2021 will bring together scientists from across disciplines with key actors to explore whether and how diversity and diversification can contribute to a more sustainable and resilient agriculture.
-Papers and posters deadline: 1 March.
-See full article for additional important dates.
+Registration for conference participation including signing up for masterclasses is open until August 15, 2021.